Wiener filter: Applications

 For example, the Wiener filter can be used in image processing to remove noise from a picture.
 For example, using the Mathematica function:

 WienerFilter[image,2] on the first image on the right, produces the filtered image below it.

 It is commonly used to denoise audio signals, especially speech, as a preprocessor before speech recognition.

+It's used by SVT-AV1 for film grain synthesis.

 History

 The filter was proposed by Norbert Wiener during the 1940s and published in 1949.
 The discrete-time equivalent of Wiener's work was derived independently by Andrey Kolmogorov and published in 1941.
 Hence the theory is often called the Wiener–Kolmogorov filtering theory (cf. Kriging).
 The Wiener filter was the first statistically designed filter to be proposed and subsequently gave rise to many others including the Kalman filter.